sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 Because this plugin handles multiple input fields, multiple nonce fields had to be created to prevent XSS from otherwise unauthorized users.
 To minimize overhead, each nonce type has been supplied an action.
 This way, the validation all falls under one function.
 Many more security techniques, some unprecedented in open source, have been implemented into this plugin.
-If you have any questions, before blindly implementing or circumventing security, feel free to contact me (the plugin author) on [Slack](https://wordpress.slack.com/messages/@cybr/).
+If you have any questions, before blindly implementing or circumventing security, feel free to contact the plugin author on [Slack](https://wordpress.slack.com/messages/@cybr/).

 = For developers: Reluctance towards plugin modifications = This plugin should be compatible with any other plugin or theme, unless they cause PHP errors on their own.